-CHIN 1010 Elementary Chinese I
+CHIN 1010 Elementary Chinese I Semester(s) Taught: Fall

-This course provides an introduction to speaking, listening, and a limited amount of reading and writing in Mandarin Chinese.; It is designed for students with no previous Chinese study.
+Credits, Lecture hours, Lab hours: (5:5:0) Description: This course provides an introduction to speaking, listening, and a limited amount of reading and writing in Mandarin Chinese.; It is designed for students with no previous Chinese study.
 During the course, students develop basic oral and listening communication skills by participating in activities that require them to use Chinese in a variety of situations.
 As a result of developing these skills, they also acquire the ability to read and write Mandarin at a basic level.
 Elemental cultural themes are also explored.
 This course will cover commonly used vocabulary, a certain number of Chinese characters, basic grammar rules, and practice with Pinyin and tones.
 There will be greater emphasis on oral skills than on written skills.
 This course is interactive with a focus on learner participation and basic conversation practice in Chinese.

-CHIN 1020 Elementary Chinese II
+CHIN 1020 Elementary Chinese II Semester(s) Taught: Spring Credits, Lecture hours, Lab hours: (5:5:0) General Ed Requirement: Foreign Language (FL) Description: This course is a continuation of CHIN 1010 and provides additional exposure to the Chinese language and the cultures of Chinese-speaking peoples.
+It is designed for students who have completed CHIN

-This course is a continuation of CHIN 1010 and provides additional exposure to the Chinese language and the cultures of Chinese-speaking peoples.
-It is designed for students who have completed CHIN 1010 with a C- or better, or for students with equivalent experience.
+1010 with a C- or better, or for students with equivalent experience.
 During the course, students continue to develop basic oral and listening communication skills by participating in activities that require them to use Chinese in a variety of situations.
 As a result of developing these skills, they also acquire the ability to read and write Chinese at a basic level.
 Students learn to communicate about topics that are most familiar to them (e.g., self, family, home, school, daily and recent activities), and they learn to appreciate ways of life different from their own.
 This course is interactive with a focus on learner participation, basic conversation practice in Chinese, and additional focus on reading and writing.
 Successful completion of this course fulfills the foreign language requirement for the A.A. degree at Snow College.

-Prerequisite: CHIN 1010 or equivalent or permission of instructor
+Prerequisites: CHIN 1010 or equivalent or permission of instructor Corequisites: None